CRESS-Surrey/eXtraWidgets/README.md

 Unlike regular NetLogo widgets, the extra widgets and tabs are created through code.
 While this may sound daunting at first, it has some advantages:

-- You can [create dynamic interfaces](https://github.com/nicolaspayette/eXtraWidgets/wiki/Creating-dynamic-interfaces) that change with the circomstances (a bit like with the [Goo extension](https://github.com/NetLogo/Goo-Extension/), but more powerful.)
+- You can [create dynamic interfaces](https://github.com/nicolaspayette/eXtraWidgets/wiki/Creating-dynamic-interfaces) that change with the circumstances (a bit like with the [Goo extension](https://github.com/NetLogo/Goo-Extension/), but more powerful.)
 - The extra widgets provided here are a bit more flexible than the regular NetLogo widgets: you have control over colors and font sizes, the widgets can hidden or disabled, their labels are independant from their names, etc.
 - It can provides widget kinds that are unavailable in regular NetLogo.
 The only one of those at the moment is the [multi-chooser widget](https://github.com/nicolaspayette/eXtraWidgets/wiki/Bundled-Widget-Kinds#multichooser), but [more could be added](https://github.com/nicolaspayette/eXtraWidgets/wiki/Developing-Extra-Widget-Kinds).
 - Writing code allows precise positioning: no fiddling with the mouse to get your widgets aligned.